OptimalBits/redbird/README.md

         If you want to disable bunyan, just set this option to false.
 Keep in mind that having logs enabled incours in a performance penalty of about one order of magnitude per request.
         resolvers: {Function | Array}  a list of custom resolvers.
 Can be a single function or an array of functions.
 See more details about resolvers above. serverModule : {Module} Optional - Override the http server module used to listen for http connections.
 Default is require('http')
+        SNICallback: Function(hostname): string Is called before a SNI lookup is done.
+Can be used to setup unknown letsencrypt hosts.
+Needs to return the / a new hostname or null to abort the SNI lookup.
 	}
 ```